 Cumberland Healthcare is proud to offer comprehensive athletic training services to the community.
 Our licensed athletic trainers are healthcare professionals who collaborate with physicians, EMTs, physical therapists, and occupational therapists in preventing, diagnosing, treating, and rehabilitating various medical conditions involving sports injury or physical limitation.

 Our team strives to assist community members and patients in meeting their health and wellness goals.
 Our athletic health staff is proud to have implemented a GAP performance enhancement program to gain athletic performance and help individuals reach their full fitness potential.
 Whether you want to start exercising, adjust your current routine, lose weight, or build muscle, our dedicated staff assists you in safely reaching your goals.
 Let us help you “bridge the gap” between your therapy needs and health and wellness goals.

 Please contact the following individuals for further information and to schedule your personalized session(s):

 Athletic health services are valuable in the workplace and are currently being taken advantage of by many major companies.
 Our skilled team can analyze workstations to identify potential conditions that could lead to injury and provide education services on various topics to help prevent injuries and improve employee wellness.
 Athletic health can help foster a happier and safer work environment for employees, which can assist in decreasing injuries and lowering insurance costs.

 Injury prevention is everybody’s job.
 But as an employer, you are responsible for keeping your workers safe.
-In 2013, the rate of nonfatal workplace injuries and illnesses reported by private industry employers to the Bureau of Labor Statistics was 3.3 cases per 100 equivalent full-time workers.’
+In 2013, the rate of nonfatal workplace injuries and illnesses reported by private industry employers to the Bureau of Labor Statistics was 3.3 cases per 100 equivalent full-time workers.
 Learn more about how athletic trainers and other rehabilitation service members can impact your worksite wellness by visiting At Your Own Risk today.

 If you are interested in learning more about athletic health in the workplace, please call 715-822-7300m or fax 715-822-7301.